core-wg/oscore/draft-ietf-core-object-security.md

 Inner option message fields (class E) are used to communicate directly with the other endpoint.

-The sending endpoint SHALL write the Inner option message fields present in the original CoAP message into the plaintext of the COSE object {{plaintext}}, and then remove the Inner option message fields from the OSCORE message.
+The sending endpoint SHALL write the Inner option message fields present in the original CoAP message into the plaintext of the COSE object ({{plaintext}}), and then remove the Inner option message fields from the OSCORE message.

 The processing of Inner option message fields by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.